 Rather than giving a child a worksheet and ten minutes to fill it out, children should be allowed to investigate a subject for as long as they like, often extending their research and project beyond expectations.

 Talking about being a teacher, John Taylor Gatto said, “I teach kids to turn on and off like a light switch.
 I demand that they become totally involved in my lessons, jumping up and down in their seats with anticipation, competing vigorously with each other for my favor.
 But when the bell rings I insist that they drop the work at once and proceed quickly to the next work station.
 Nothing important is ever finished in my class, nor in any other class I know of.
 The lesson of bells is that no work is worth finishing, so why care too deeply about anything...?
 Bells inoculate each undertaking with indifference.”

-So don't limit their learning – let them go!
-Allow them to master a topic.
+So don't limit learning – set it free!
+Allow students to master a topic.
 Years ago, homeschool mom Karen Kindrick Cox allowed her children to study caves.
 They decided to turn their bathroom into a cave.
 The transformation was long and involved.
-When completed, the new environment was allowed to stay for two weeks, until the children we satisfied with what they had done and learned.
+When completed, the new environment was complete with stalactites, stalagmites, bats, and bugs.
+The cave stayed up for two weeks, until the children were satisfied with what they had done and learned.
 Don't limit the learning!

 Truth is, there are multiple intelligences.

 While words are immensely important, they are not the only form of intelligence that matters.
 In most schools, only linguistic and mathematic intelligences are valued.
 Perhaps because they are the easiest types of intelligence to measure.